mixchad/AddingBitcoin/README.md

-## Adding Bitcoin
+## AddingBitcoin

-Why add a Bitcoin Cash option?
-Because it helps you with:
+Why?
+Add a Bitcoin Cash option because it helps you with:

  1. New business - BCH nerds seek out and prefer businesses that accept Bitcoin Cash.
  2. Sound money - non-government, fixed supply cash money that cannot be 'printed' by politicians.